 出刃 (Pointed Carving Knife)

 Fish butchery knife for removing fish heads, splitting fish through the spine, filleting from the skeleton, and breaking through cartilage at bone joints.
-The thick spine (5–8mm at heel) provides the mass and rigidity to push through bone without deflection.
-The single-bevel geometry keeps the fillet-side of the fish flat against the blade as it pushes along the skeleton, maximizing yield.
+The thick spine (5–8mm at the heel) provides the mass and rigidity to push through bone without deflection.
+The A blade ground to an edge on only one side, with a flat or hollow back; it cuts straighter and finer but takes more skill to sharpen than a double bevel. geometry keeps the fillet side of the fish flat against the blade as it pushes along the skeleton, maximizing yield.

-Primary tasks: Breaking down whole fish — removing heads (through the spinal column), separating fillets from the rib cage, portioning large fish.
-The heavy spine is what separates the deba — it is a fish-breaking knife, not just a fish-slicing knife.
+Primary tasks: breaking down whole fish, including removing heads through the spinal column, separating fillets from the rib cage, and portioning large fish.
+The heavy spine is what sets the deba apart: it is a fish-breaking knife, not just a fish-slicing knife.

-Ideal steel: Toughness for lateral force through fish spines — Shirogami #1/#2 is the classic choice.
-Traditionally in Aogami or Shirogami carbon steel at 62–64+ HRC — the extreme hardness in combination with thick geometry makes sense here because the geometry itself handles impact loads.
+Ideal steel: toughness to handle lateral force through fish spines, so Shirogami #1 or #2 is the classic choice.
+The deba is traditionally made in Aogami or Shirogami carbon steel at 62–64+ HRC.
+That extreme hardness works here because the thick geometry, rather than the edge alone, handles the impact loads.

-Variants: Ko-deba (120–150mm, small fish); Mioroshi deba (longer, lighter, hybrid with sujihiki); Oroshi deba (very large and heavy, for tuna-scale fish).
+Variants: ko-deba (120–150mm, small fish), the mioroshi deba (longer and lighter, a hybrid with the sujihiki), and the oroshi deba (very large and heavy, for tuna-scale fish).

 Usuba